 - “Risk” is—first and foremost—the likelihood of losing money.

-- Much of risk is subjective, hidden and unquantifiable.
+- Much of risk is subjective, hidden, and

-- In regard to risk, “the first step consists of understanding it.
+- Regarding risk, “the first step consists of understanding it.
 The second step is recognizing when it’s high.
 The critical final step is controlling it.”